-Why is culturally competent care important?
+Why is culturally responsive care important?

 Health care services that are respectful of and responsive to the health beliefs, practices, and cultural and linguistic needs of diverse patient populations are more effective at improving the quality of life of our enrollees — your patients.